Absolventa/best_boy/README.md

     public/stylesheets/bootstrap_datepicker.css

 See usage section for version information.
+At the moment this gem does not support the rails 3.1 asset pipeline.
+It is planned in further versions.

 Run the migration